nasa/icarous/Docs/LaunchingIcarous.md

 * ECC - disabled.
 The Sik radio firmware can be configured using Mission planner or APM Planner.

 We strongly recommend using MAVProxy as a ground station to communicate with ICAROUS.
 To simplify uploading geofence data to ICAROUS, additional modules are provided in `Python/CustomModules`.
-To setup these custom modules,\

-    $cd Python/CustomModules
-    $bash SetupMavoProxy.sh <Location of MAVProxy/>

-Once the custom modules are installed, the MAVProxy ground station can be lauched using the run script:
+The MAVProxy ground station can be lauched using the run script:

     $./run.sh GS